jeet1995/cloud-simulator/cloud-simulator/README.md

 ### Final inference and understanding

-- Upon varying the VM allocation policies, I was not able to see any difference.
-I feel this is down to the simulator when a cloudlet executes is just a simulation the no. of actual CPU clock cycles is equal for every cloudlet.
+- Upon varying the VM allocation policies there was not any perceptible difference.
+I feel this is down to the simulator in the sense that when a cloudlet executes no. of actual CPU clock cycles is equal for every cloudlet.
 - With the help of the stochastic utilization policy, a randomized view of cloudlet utilization generates a real world situation where various VM and cloudlet pair could be behave differently.
 It could mimic context switching for a stream of cloudlets for a specific VM.
-- In an ideal world, choosing a simplistic policy such as the round robin policy would make more sense as every host has an equal chance of getting picked up for allocation.
+- In an ideal world, choosing a simplistic policy such as the round robin policy would make more sense as every host has an equal chance of getting picked up for allocation along with more or less uniform cloudlet length.

 ### Future improvements